Kansas state parks are open

 TOPEKA, Kan.
-(KSNT) — Despite the statewide stay-at-home order, Governor Laura Kelly is encouraging Kansans to get outside.
+(KSNW) – Despite the statewide stay-at-home order, Governor Laura Kelly is encouraging Kansans to get outside.

 All state parks are still open and staffed during this coronavirus pandemic.
 The Department of Wildlife, Parks and Tourism (KDWPT) says they have seen an influx of people enjoying the parks in recent days.
 But, they say, even outside, it is still important that people maintain a safe 6-foot distance from others.